2 Million Mentions Analyzed: How We Created the Top 100 Influencers Report

 They can be related to basically anything, also hashtags.

 What’s more important, social media monitoring tools have broad analytical capabilities which provide a lot of data one can use in many ways.
-Here you can find 12 applications of social media monitoring in business.

 We went to Brand24 to create separate projects monitoring mentions, interactions and social media reach of each influencer.